jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - I think I'd better do something
   - I figure I'd better do something

+- I understand you
+  - I feel you

 - Here is the thing
   - Here is the deal